Kodak: Batteries

-Kodak licenses its brand on alkaline, lithium, hearing aid and button cell batteries.
+Kodak licenses its brand on alkaline, lithium, hearing aid and button cell batteries to British company Strand Europe Ltd. who have been the exclusive global designer of Kodak branded batteries since 2013.

 Professional photo chemistry

 The brand rights to Kodak professional photo chemistry, passed to Kodak Alaris in 2012 as part of the bankruptcy settlement.
 In 2020, Alaris sold these rights to Sino Promise, a Chinese supplier of the color chemistry for minilabs.
 However, in early 2023, Sino Promise decided to exit the business; this enabled Photo Systems Inc. US, who had been a manufacturer of some of the products for Kodak Alaris, to acquire the brand rights directly from Eastman Kodak in September 2023, with the intent to re-introduce the full range of black & white, and C-41, RA-4 and E6 color photochemistry.